microsoft/microsoft-ui-xaml-specs/api_spec_template.md

 >* Description
 >* Why use this API?
 >* Basic/typical usage example
->* Interesting features
+>* Key features
->       (description/example, description/examexple, ...)
+>       (description/example, description/example, ...)
 >* Advanced but relevant scenarios (description/example, description/example, ...)

 > Note that if you're just adding members to an existing class, you probably don't need this section; it's easier to just put it into the API Reference section below.
+But provide a link here to the existing pages.

 > For an example, see the
 [PasswordBox control](http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box).